Information for Nonprofits

 While Minnesota nonprofits must comply with the entirety of the Minnesota Nonprofit Corporation Act, Minn.
 Stat. ch.
 317A, below is a list of selected provisions from the Act that impose specific requirements on nonprofits and those who run them.

 Notice to the Attorney General’s Office.
-Minnesota nonprofits must provide the Attorney General’s Office with prior notice if they intend to transfer substantial assets, merge, consolidate, or dissolve.
+Minnesota nonprofits must provide the Attorney General’s Office with prior notice if they intend to transfer substantial assets, merge, convert, consolidate, or dissolve.
 Unless waived, the organization must then wait 45 days before taking the action at issue.
 Minn.
 Stat. § 317A.811.
-The form to use to provide notice to the Attorney General’s Office about an asset transfer, merger, consolidation, or dissolution can be downloaded using the link below:
+The form to use to provide notice to the Attorney General’s Office about an asset transfer, merger, conversion, consolidation, or dissolution can be downloaded using the link below:

 Other Key Laws.
 Other keys laws for Minnesota nonprofits include: